notInori/JS-UI-Library/Documentation.md

 | window.getCurrentTime()  | Returns the current time in the format HH:MM:SS  |                                           |

 ## Importing the UI Library
 Firstly, to create a new UI Class instance you must import the UI library.
-It is recommended that you download a copy of [Library.js](https://github.com/notInori/JS-UI-Library/blob/main/Library.js) and that you host it alongside your website.
+It is recommended that you download a copy of [Library.js](https://github.com/notInori/JS-UI-Library/blob/main/Library.js) and host it alongside your website.

 Then at the start of your script import the library like this:
 ```js